sakhrNab/aiwaverider/backend/TEST-README.md

 These tests now pass using a direct mocking approach of the controller methods.

+### Profile Controller Tests

+The Profile Controller tests verify:
+- Getting a user's profile information
+- Getting a profile by user ID
+- Updating profile information including:
+  - Display name, first name, and last name
+  - Username (with validation for uniqueness)

+These tests use a direct mocking approach similar to the Posts Controller for consistent test results.

 ## Test Implementation Approaches

 The project uses different testing approaches based on the complexity of the controller:

 1. **Price Controller & Agent Controller**: These use a standard approach with mocked Firebase services, which works well for most operations, but has limitations with complex Firebase transactions.

-2. **Posts Controller**: This uses a complete controller mock replacement that intercepts all method calls and returns predetermined responses.
-This approach is necessary due to how the postsController directly initializes Firebase collections at the module level, which causes issues with standard mocking.
+2. **Posts Controller & Profile Controller**: These use a complete controller mock replacement that intercepts all method calls and returns predetermined responses.
+This approach is necessary due to how these controllers directly initialize Firebase collections at the module level, which causes issues with standard mocking.

 ## Running Tests